c-mbdk/crm-api/README.md

 # crm-api
-REST API created using Flask connected to a PostgreSQL DB (running on a local server)
+REST API created using Flask connected to a PostgreSQL DB (running on a local server but can be run using a Docker container)

+A workflow has been set up to run integration tests on the API.
+The workflow configures a service container using the Postgres image and the same credentials required by the Flask app.
+After ensuring that the service is running, the environment is set up with the right packages, the app is run in the background and then the tests are executed.
+If all the tests pass, the Docker Image CI is triggered.

-A workflow has been set up which builds the image, based on the Dockerfile, then pushes the image to DockerHub.
-This Docker Image CI is triggered when a pull request is made or commits are pushed to the master branch.
+The Docker Image CI workflow builds the image, based on the Dockerfile, then pushes the image to DockerHub.
+This Docker Image CI is only triggered when the integration tests (Run Integration Tests via Pytest) workflow is successful.
+The integration tests workflow is only triggered by pull requests or pushes to the main branch.

 ## Project Structure
 - app.py has the implementation for CRUD operations of the CRM API